InsetAlex2012/Arch-Creator/README.md

 ## Features
 - Enter custom length and spacing values to generate a unique arch pattern
 - Choose the corner of the arch: bottom left, bottom right, top left, or top right
+- Choose a theme for the canvas: Auto (follows system), Dark, or Light
 - Renders the arch using a fullscreen turtle canvas
 - Input validation — only numbers accepted, empty fields and zero values are caught
 - Re-create arches without restarting the program (keep the turtle window open and switch back to the control panel)